 About East Coast Sailing School

 Long Island Sound is an amazing place to sail.
-We have hundreds of places to go including quiet anchorages, picturesque New England towns, beautiful marinas with pools and cookout grills.
+We have hundreds of places to go including picturesque New England towns with quiet anchorages and beautiful marinas with pools and cookout grills.
 We also have first-class shopping, entertainment, and fine dining.

 The East Coast Sailing School Training Advantage